< previous | next >

 March 18 Enrico Caruso records 10 arias in Milan for the Gramophone Company.
 The Italian tenor is paid a fee of $500 for the session.

-March Biograph wins its appeal against a lower court's decision in favour of Edison's cinematograph patents.
+March Biograph wins a temporary legal victory in its appeal against a lower court's decision in favour of Edison's cinematograph patents.
+Biograph claims to be the sole US agent for Georges Méliès' Star Films and Warwick Trading Company films—imported rather than home produced. > 1906 March

 April 2 Electric Theatre, the first cinema in Los Angeles, opens.
 The admission charge is 10 cents for a one-hour programme.

 late Edwin S Porter directs The Life of an American Fireman, a pioneer narrative film, made in New Jersey for Edison Manufacturing Company.
-It is probably inspired by James Williamson's British film Fire!, made the previous year.
+It is apparently copied shot for shot from James Williamson's British film Fire!, made the previous year.
 Porter's film is released in January 1903.

 November 28 Marconi sends wireless signals across the Atlantic from a more powerful new transmitter at Glace Bay, Cape Breton Island, Nova Scotia, Canada to Poldhu in Cornwall.
 Reception is faint.
 (See also December 5).

-l First film produced in Chile: Un Ejercicio General de Bomberos (A General Exercise by Firemen).
-See also late above.
+• First film produced in Chile: Un Ejercicio General de Bomberos (A General Exercise by Firemen).
+See also late above

-l Oliver Heaviside (1850-1925) in the UK and Arthur Edwin Kennelly (1861-1949) in the US independently postulate that a high altitude atmospheric layer of ionised gas reflects radio waves back to earth. à 1924
+• Oliver Heaviside (1850-1925) in the UK and Arthur Edwin Kennelly (1861-1949) in the US independently postulate that a high altitude atmospheric layer of ionised gas reflects radio waves back to earth. ?1924

 < previous | next >